Sanjoy-Chattopadhay/crypto-will/README.md

 # Multi-Owner (Individual Property) Will (Demonstration)

-This demonstration showcases a **dummy version of Multi-Owner Multi-Heir Will** on the testnet.
+This demonstration showcases a **test version of Multi-Owner Multi-Heir Will** on Remix IDE.
 We present the process step by step with screenshots.

 ---